Ultimate Guide to

 One of Mapex’s flagship ranges, including everything from shallow Mahogany shells to heavy-duty brass monsters.
 These mid-priced snares are notorious hard-hitters, great for punchy gospel and thundering metal alike.
 Shop Mapex here.

-Tama SLP
+Tama S.L.P

 The SLP (Sound Lab Project) range from Tama offers an excellent number of versatile snare options.
 From Maple to Steel, they cover a lot of tonal ground, making them ideal for indie, rock and R&B. Excellent session and gigging snares.
 Shop Tama here.